 An unusual and not very aerodynamic looking body.
 Sweden’s Leif Helander stayed with the marque throughout his long career, starting with methanol (as here) before moving on to nitro.

 The Trans Am pictured above was the ex-Keeling & Clayton car from America.
-Although very competitive Steinar sold this on to Timo Aartomaa and purchased a Corvette beautifully painted in the patriotic colours ‘Spirit of Norway’.
+Although very competitive Steinar sold this on to Timo Aartomaa and purchased a Corvette the beautifully painted ‘Spirit of Norway’.

 A Plymouth Arrows Pro Comp car from Sweden.

 Etched in European drag racing history, Kent Persson became the first outside of America to run 4 seconds in 1997.
 That was in the Top Fuel class for which he is well known and successful in.
 He did however drive this Toyota bodied Pro Comp car in 1983 owned by Pelle Wikner.